google/WebFundamentals/src/content/en/fundamentals/integration/webapks.md

 - Update checks only happen when a WebAPK is launched.
 Launching Chrome directly will not a trigger an update check for a given WebAPK.
-- Chrome checks for updates either every 3 days or every 30 days.
-Checking for updates every 3 days happens the large majority of the time.
+- Chrome checks for updates either every 1 day or every 30 days.
+Checking for updates every day happens the large majority of the time.
 It switches to the 30 day interval in unlikely cases where the update server cannot provide an update.
 - Clearing Chrome's data (via "CLEAR ALL DATA" in Android settings) resets the update timer.